 The Play Store is consistently pelted with new apps that always run in the background, counting our steps, tracking our location, or listening to us as we sleep.
 These tasks require that a process remains in an active state, and whenever there's any activity going on within a smartphone, battery life takes a hit.
 Android 4.4 reduces the impact of these processes with new support for hardware sensor batching.

 This optimization allows Android to collect and deliver sensor events in clumps, rather than keep track of them individually.
-Think of this as the difference between ordering one T-shirt and ordering a thousand.
 Read More

 Despite all this talk about upcoming phones and tablets running on the Tegra 2 processor, you may want to stop and consider the new offering in the Snapdragon line of processors from Qualcomm.
 Taking a 28-nm dual core beast (MSM8960), the company promises speeds up to five times their current offerings, as well as 75% less lower power usage.